The most revealing moments on cable news happen when one big-name host hands off to another

 In fact, the academic term for “happy talk,” a phrase coined by Variety reporter Morry Roth, is “personality projection” — the notion that anchors aren’t just interchangeable news readers, but extended members of a viewer’s family with whom they share the day’s news.

-The deeper idea behind the chatter wasn’t just to create anchor chemistry “but more to bond with an audience that never really could be ‘friends’ with Walter Cronkite, [CBS’s] Edward R. Murrow [or NBC’s] Chet Huntley and David Brinkley,” said Allen.
+The deeper idea behind the chatter wasn’t just to create anchor chemistry “but more to bond with an audience that never really could be ‘friends’ with Walter Cronkite, [CBS’s] Edward R. Murrow [or NBC’s] Chet Huntley and David Brinkley,” Allen said.
 The notion was that these were people who made viewers “feel comfortable as they reported all the chaos going on in the world.”

 Despite the criticism, viewers loved this new, looser style of news.
 Audiences for local newscasts soared, and by the 1970s, the “happy talk” formula had become the industry standard.
 It would later become the international standard, too, thanks to the missionary salesmanship of U.S. news consultants.

-Allen says CNN utilized a relatively mild form of the “personality projection” model when the network first went on the air in 1980, but Fox News turbocharged it when it built its prime time lineup around such bluntly opinionated hosts as Hannity and Bill O’Reilly upon its inception in 1996.
+Allen says CNN utilized a relatively mild form of the “personality projection” model when the network first went on the air in 1980, but Fox News turbocharged it when it built its prime-time lineup around such bluntly opinionated hosts as Hannity and Bill O’Reilly upon its inception in 1996.

 And so anchor and host banter — amusing, emotional, sometimes awkward — is the default mode.